MystenLabs/capybot/README.md

 - The `Arbitrage` strategy finds arbitrage opportunities across multiple DEXs and uses Programmable transactions to simulate flashbot activity for atomicity.
 - Automatically executes trades when profitable opportunities are found.
 - Supports multiple cryptocurrencies and trading pairs, currently supporting 3 Sui DEXs.
+- Supports receiving data from multiple sources, including external such as Binance.
+At the moment, feeds from [CCTX (CryptoCurrency eXchange Trading Library)](https://github.com/ccxt/ccxt) are utilized to get the latest prices from Binance.
+Note that CCTX supports Binance, Bitget, Coinbase, Kraken, KuCoin and OKx, and it is straight-forward to accept feeds from these CEXs as well.

 ## Overview
 In Capybot, **strategies** subscribe to relevant **data sources** and creates **trade orders** based on the information they get.
 Every second, Capybot requests new data points from each data source.
 When a new data point is received, Capybot sends it to subscribing strategies which return trade orders to Capybot.
-These trade orders are then exectued by submitting transactions to the relevant swap pools modules.
+These trade orders are then executed by submitting transactions to the relevant swap pools modules.
 If a strategy returns multiple trade orders, they are submitted as a single transaction.